-These amounts are detailed in the discussion of the District's pension plans in Note 3C.
+The District reported deferred outflows of resources and deferred inflows of resources in relation to its pension liabilities.
+These amounts are detailed in the discussion of the District's pension liabilities in Note 3.

 Long-Term Obligations - In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the Statement of Net Position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds.
 Bonds payable are reported net of the applicable bond premium or discount.
-Bond issuance costs are expended as incurred.
+Bond issuance costs are expensed as incurred.

-In the fund financial statements, governmental funds recognize bond premiums and discounts, during the current period.
+In the fund financial statements, governmental funds recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of the debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
-Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as Capital Projects Fund expenditures.
+Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as expenditures.